TabishShaikh46/DANLC/Python Project/README.md

-# Traffic-Accident-Analysis
+# Diabetes Insights
-This Python project analyzes heart attack prediction data using Pandas, Matplotlib, and Seaborn.
-The dataset provides critical insights into factors such as cholesterol levels, blood pressure, heart rate, diabetes, smoking, obesity, alcohol consumption, diet, stress levels, and their impact on heart attack risk.
-High risks of heart attacks are observed under specific conditions, emphasizing the need for targeted health interventions and preventive measures.
+This Python project analyzes diabetes prediction data using Pandas, Matplotlib, and Seaborn.
+The dataset provides critical insights into factors such as cholesterol levels, fasting blood sugar (HbA1c), genetic risk score, BMI, physical activity level, dietary habits, fast food intake, smoking, alcohol consumption, stress levels, screen time, sleep hours, and their impact on diabetes and prediabetes risk.
+High risks of diabetes are observed under specific conditions, emphasizing the need for targeted health interventions and preventive measures.

 # Data
-The analysis uses a CSV file named heart_attack_prediction_dataset.csv.
+The analysis uses a CSV file named diabetes_dataset.csv.
 This file should be placed in the root directory of the repository.
-The expected data includes information about Cholestrol Level, Blood Pressure, Heart Rate, Diabetes, Smoking, Obesity, Alcohol Consumption, Diet, Stress Level, Heart Attack Risk, BMI and other relevant statistics.
+The expected data includes information about Cholesterol Level, Blood Pressure (Fasting Blood Sugar), HbA1c, Genetic Risk Score, BMI, Physical Activity Level, Diabetes, Smoking, Alcohol Consumption, Dietary Habits, Fast Food Intake, Stress Level, Screen Time, Sleep Hours, Region, Family Income, and Family History of Diabetes, along with other relevant statistics.

 # Analysis and Visualizations
  -> Handles missing values .